lxxue/FRNN/README.md

 - [x] support large D (not fully optimized yet)
 - [x] support large K (not fully optimized yet)
+- [ ] speedup and interface for the same query and reference point cloud
 - [ ] collect all points within radius
 - [ ] cpp standalone implementation